-For each PDU session, if the PDU Session Expected UE Activity Behaviour IE is included in the PDU SESSION RESOURCE MODIFY REQUEST message, the NG-RAN node shall, if supported, handle this information as specified in TS 23.501 [9].

 For each PDU session for which the Secondary RAT Usage Information IE is included in the PDU Session Resource Modify Response Transfer IE, the SMF shall handle this information as specified in TS 23.502 [10].

-If the PDU Set QoS Parameters IE or the DL PDU Set Information Marking Support Indication IE is included in the PDU SESSION RESOURCE MODIFY REQUEST message, the NG-RAN node shall, if supported, report in the PDU SESSION RESOURCE MODIFY RESPONSE message the PDU Set based Handling Indicator IE in the PDU Session Resource Modify Response Transfer IE. If the PDU Set based Handling Indicator IE is included in the PDU Session Resource Modify Response Transfer IE in the PDU SESSION RESOURCE MODIFY RESPONSE message, the SMF shall, if supported, handle this information as specified in TS 23.501 [9].

 If the MBS Support Indicator IE is included in the PDU Session Resource Modify Response Transfer IE in the PDU SESSION RESOURCE MODIFY RESPONSE message, the SMF shall, if supported, handle this information as specified in TS 23.247 [44].

-For each QoS flow to be added or modified, if the MMSID IE is included in the QoS Flow Level QoS Parameters IE contained in the PDU SESSION RESOURCE MODIFY REQUEST message, the NG-RAN node shall, if supported, consider that the QoS flow is related to a multi-modal service, as described in TS 23.501 [9] and TS 38.300 [8].

 Interactions with Handover Preparation procedure:

 If a handover becomes necessary during the PDU Session Resource Modify procedure, the NG-RAN node may interrupt the ongoing PDU Session Resource Modify procedure and initiate the Handover Preparation procedure as follows: